Life As a Funeral Attendant

 Related Job Titles for this Occupation:

 - Funeral Greeter

 - Crematory Operator

 In 2016, there was an estimated number of 36,100 jobs in the United States for Funeral Attendant.
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Funeral Attendant by 2026.
-Due to new job openings and attrition, there will be an average of 5,600 job openings in this field each year.
+There will be an estimated 5,600 positions for Funeral Attendant per year.